 Early Life

 Lynsi Lavelle Snyder-Ellingson was born on May 5, 1982, in San Dimas, California.
-She is the only child of Lynda and H. Guy Snyder and the only grandchild of Harry and Esther Snyder, who founded In-N-Out Burger in 1948 in Baldwin Park, California.
-Growing up, she spent her early childhood in Glendora, California, before moving to Shingletown, California, where she lived on a ranch.
+She is the only child of Lynda and H. Guy Snyder and the only grandchild of Harry and Esther Snyder, the founders of In-N-Out Burger.
+Growing up, she faced personal challenges, including her father's struggles with addiction and the early loss of family members.
+Snyder attended Shingletown Christian Academy and later took classes at Citrus College, though she did not graduate.

 Rise to Success